stanleybak/hylaa/README.md

 4. (Optional) For .mp4 video export, ffmpeg is used.
 Make sure you can run ffmeg from a terminal for this to work.

 5. (Optional) If you're dealing with large systems, you can speed up matrix multiplication by using OpenBLAS instead of the standard implementation of numpy.dot for matrix multiplication.
-See the comments at the top of tests/np_dot_benchmark.py for how to check if your implementation is optimized and how to connect OpenBLAS with python (on linux).
+See the comments at the top of tests/np_dot_benchmark.py for how to check if your implementation is optimized and how to connect OpenBLAS with python (on Linux).
 Hylaa will work without this, but performance may be degraded, especially for high-dimensional systems.

 ### Getting Started + Example ###